mehulagg/gitlab/doc/user/profile/notifications.md

 #### Self-managed product marketing emails **(FREE SELF)**

-These emails are generated and automatically sent by the self-managed installation and sent based on actions of the user.
+The self-managed installation generates and automatically sends these emails based on user actions.
-At no time is any personal information sent to GitLab Inc. by your GitLab instance or by your company because of turning this on.
+Turning this on does not cause your GitLab instance or your company to send any personal information to GitLab Inc.

 An instance administrator can configure this setting for all users.
 If you choose to opt out, your setting overrides the instance-wide setting, even when an administrator later enables these emails